Have you found a specific library resource that you would like to share with your class?

 There are a few library databases that are not listed above.
 If you are using a database that is not listed, it is recommended that you direct students to the library's web site, the name of the database (such as Britannica Academic), and the search terms they should enter to find the resource.
 Do not use the web browser's web address to link out as it may not work properly.

 As with the Library Search database permalinks, when this link is selected from within your CelticOnline course site, the student will be directed to login through the off-campus access page with their Carlow Active Directory username and password.
 After logging in s/he will be taken directly to the article.
 If the student is on campus, they will be taken directly to the article without having to login.

 Academic Video Online provides access to over 60,000 documentaries, training, and instruction videos that you can use for your coursework to accompany instruction.
 The database is vast, so the best way to provide these materials is outlined below.

-To embed this video to Celtic Online, first copy the entire embed code as you see here.
+To embed videos to Celtic Online, first copy the entire embed code as you see here.

 To paste this to Celtic Online in order to embed the video into your course site, follow these instructions.